 I now work purely in the private sector.

-However, I continue to treat NHS patients undertaking work for Primary Care Trusts (Choose and Book, and Extended Choice Network Schemes) and NHS Hospital Trusts undertaking waiting list initiative work, both inpatient and outpatients.
-These treatments are funded by the NHS and are undertaken in the private Fitzwilliam Hospital Peterborough and the Woodland Hospital, Kettering.
+However, I continue to treat NHS patients undertaking work for Health Commissioning Groups (Choose and Book, and Extended Choice Network Schemes) and NHS Hospital Trusts undertaking waiting list initiative work, both inpatient and outpatients.
+These treatments are funded by the NHS and are undertaken in the private Fitzwilliam Hospital Peterborough.
 I undertake ongoing research and have published widely in the past on topics such as treatment of long bone fractures, whiplash injuries of the neck, arthroscopy of the knee, trauma patterns in motor cyclists and direct access treatment pathways for patients in the National Health Service.

 In the last six years I have worked as a consultant advisor to private healthcare groups, particularly Ramsay Healthcare UK, helping to appoint overseas surgeons for independent sector treatment centres.
 I also undertake work supervising overseas surgeons in their induction period to UK practice, both out-patient and in theatre.
 I carry out appraisals of consultant surgeon colleagues to assess and advise on their work to comply with GMC revalidation procedures and help colleagues formulate job plans and career progression.